-Daryl Smith never experienced many of the basic, foundational family experiences that so many of us take for granted.
-“I can never recall us getting into a car and going out to eat,” Daryl says.
+Darryl Smith never experienced many of the basic, foundational family experiences that so many of us take for granted.
+“I can never recall us getting into a car and going out to eat,” Darryl says.
 “I cannot recall sitting down and eating as a family.
 We never went on a vacation.
 We never did anything together.”

 The older boys in his neighborhood taught him that being a man meant sleeping with as many girls as he could.
 He likes to say that “the first father I ever knew was me, when I became a teenage father.”

 Like many of his friends, he served a term in prison for selling drugs.
 Unlike many of his friends, he is now out of prison, and is alive.

 And sometimes Darryl hears a soft, whispering voice in his mind.
 “You’re a ghetto kid, and you’re always going to be a ghetto kid,” the voice tells him.
 “That’s how you were born, that’s how you were raised, and that’s how you’re going to die.”

 Darryl credits his participation in sports with keeping him out of too much trouble as a teenager.
 He was a star athlete in football and basketball, and received a scholarship to play football at Knoxville College, though he only lasted there a week before leaving school.